 To help plan for retirement it is essential to understand both The Old and the New State Pension Scheme.

-The New State Pension Scheme will replace the old State Retirement Pension (SRP) scheme with a new single tier amount based on 35 qualifying years of
+The New State Pension Scheme will replace the old State Retirement Pension (SRP) scheme with a new single tier amount based on 35 qualifying years of paying national insurance contributions.

 The single tier pension will be based on individual qualification; individuals will not be able to inherit pensions from their spouse/partner under the new scheme.
 Their will, however, be transitional protection for those who have contributions under the old scheme.